What you need to know about PC/computer monitors

 1. – Be gentle to clean the screen.

-2. – Never ever using any kind of corrosiveness chemical dissolvent [sic] to clean the screen.
+2. – Never use any kind of corrosive chemical household cleaner to clean the screen.

 3. – We suggest that using a clean camel hair brush or a soft, clean, lint-free cloth to wipe the screen.

-4. – Don’t give any pressure directly to the LCD.
+4. – Don’t apply any pressure directly to the LCD screen.

 You can buy special anti-scratch cloths and special sprays with which to clean LCD screens.
 For example MSI provides a Micro Fibre anti-scratch cleaning cloth with its laptop PCs, which can also be purchased, and One Clean Screen Cleaner consists of a 30ml spray that provides and alcohol-free cleaning fluid and a microfibre anti-scratch sponge that is used to clean the sprayed screen.